huidr/about/README.md

 - Other things I can do
   - Swim (not over long distances though)
   - Play chess, badminton and soccer
-  - Create a pencil art or digital art
+  - Create a pencil art or digital art ("amateur")
   - Teach math